 Do You Need Assistance in Filing Your Medicaid Application?

-To speak to a caring, experienced Medicaid Application Lawyer, ask for Fredrick P. Niemann of Hanlon Niemann & Wright today.
+To speak to a caring, experienced New Jersey Medicaid lawyer, ask for Fredrick P. Niemann of Hanlon Niemann & Wright today.
 He can help you file your Medicaid application.

 You can reach Fred toll-free at (855) 376-5291 or e-mail him at email@example.com to set up an office consultation at your convenience.

-Some people can file a Medicaid application on their own.
-Others cannot or should not because of the complexity of their family finances, legal and/or other issues they are not even aware of.
-I have prepared a test to determine whether or not professional assistance is needed in preparing and filing a New Jersey Medicaid Application.
-Read each question slowly and carefully and be as honest in your answers as possible.
+Some people can (and should) file a Medicaid application on their own.
+Others cannot or should not because of the complexity of their family finances, legal and/or other issues they may not appreciate.
+I have prepared a test to determine whether professional assistance is needed in preparing and filing your Medicaid application.
+Read each question below carefully and be as honest in your answers as possible.

 - Do I know the location of the Medicaid office where the application must be filed?

-- Am I familiar with all of the documentation that must accompany the filing of a Medicaid application?
+- Am I familiar with all the documentation that must accompany the filing of a Medicaid application?
 Do I know how to “package” the application correctly to obtain the most efficient processing by the assigned Medicaid caseworker?

-- Am I familiar with the Medicaid laws regarding Medicaid eligibility, resource limits and spend down obligations, and do I have sufficient documentation to prove that the spend down in my case is proper?
+- Am I familiar with Medicaid laws regarding Medicaid eligibility, resource limits and spend down obligations, and do I have sufficient documentation to prove that a profound spend down in my case is proper?

-- Am I familiar with the NJ Medicaid law regarding gifts, uncompensated transfers of assets and other issues that may affect my eligibility?
+- Am I familiar with NJ Medicaid laws regarding permissible vs. impermissible gifts, uncompensated transfers of assets, and other issues that may affect my eligibility?

-- Do I have sufficient documentation to support the fact that the transfer of assets was properly done?
+- Do I have enough documentation to explain that transfers made within the past 5 years prior to filing are legally protected?
 If not, do I know what to do?

-- Do I have the 40+ hours that it is estimated to take preparing, filing and following to conclusion a Medicaid Application?
+- Do I have the 50+ hours that it is estimated a layperson will spend preparing, filing, and following to conclusion a Medicaid application?

-- If the Medicaid Application is rejected, am I familiar with the rules for filing an appeal and requesting a Fair Hearing?
+- If the application is rejected, am I familiar with the time limits and rules for filing an appeal and requesting a Fair Hearing?

-- If my NJ Medicaid Application is not rejected but not approved and I’m being “jerked around”, am I familiar with my rights and the procedures for obtaining prompt action?
+- If my application has not been rejected but is also not approved and I’m being “jerked around”, am I familiar with my rights and the procedures for obtaining prompt action?

-- Do I know how to deal with the nursing home or other facility while they are not being paid during the pendency of the Medicaid Application and do I know how much I must pay them every month until Medicaid is approved?
+- Do I know how to deal with the nursing home or assisted living residence when they are not being paid during the pendency of the Medicaid application and do I know how much I must pay them every month until Medicaid is approved?